 Reload your energy in the Cafe Restaurant In de Buurt.
 They offer some delicious dishes with great value for money, considering how expensive Amsterdam is.

-I really think you’ll enjoy the restaurant’s atmosphere and their selection of beers.
+I think you’ll enjoy the restaurant’s atmosphere and their selection of beers.
 But don’t drink too fast!
 You’re going to drink some Dutch beers somewhere else.
 Just so you know.

 Go to a Dutch Cafe

 Dutch craft beer is as tasty as it can be.
 And thankfully there’s a bar I will forever recommend people to visit it.
 Proeflokaal Arendsnest only serves Dutch craft beers, but that’s not all.
 They offer over 50 beers on draft, cold and refreshing.
-The waiters can definitely advise you which beer you should drink based on your preferences, but my personal choices are La Trappe Isid’or and Gerardus Blond.
+The waiters can advise you which beer you should drink based on your preferences, but my personal choices are La Trappe Isid’or and Gerardus Blond.

 They also serve Dutch liquor, whiskey, and gin, such as Jenever.